A downloadable game for Windows, macOS, and Linux

 These may seem like high sales thresholds the game would have to reach but actually half the games tagged 'mini golf' on Steam have exceeded $5000 in sales so all I really have to do is somehow get this just barely in the top 50% in this niche and it will not be a problem.
 But whether it even gets close to there depends on all of you and whether the handcrafted aesthetic is appealing to any of you.
 If it is, and you buy and review the game positively at launch, it could (I hope) be expanded massively over the next two years or so, while also propelling future projects to massively improved speed of development, larger scope, and higher quality.

 I'll be posting a new trailer and a Steam game page this month (March 2023), just a few weeks before the release.
 Note that right now it's still possible to preorder for $2.75 (or less during sales) and that for St. Parrick's Day in particular you can preorder this while also doing so with all my other indie game projects, and grab a MASSIVE amount of stock media stuff in the process,

 I've done my research.
 I do have a strategy in place.
 But it won't work without your decision to help make this game and other later games of mine, thrive.

-Get ready to wishlist Vivid Minigolf on Steam soon!
+Get ready to wishlist Miniature Minigolf on Steam soon!

 Leave a comment